||Diploma of Aeroskills (Mechanical / Avionics)|

 Location: Archerfield Airport, Brisbane, Australia

-Term: 2 years full time (3 days per week face to face on campus)
+Term: 2 years full time (3 to 5 days per week face to face on campus.
+Attendance compulsory.)

 Tuition Fee and Other Costs